top of page

 • Documentary Filmmaking (2 Films): Directed, filmed, and edited two sensitive documentary films in prisons, working closely with Prof. Kültegin Ögel on scenarios to protect staff mental health and introduce personality disorders to staff.

-3. Post-Production Mastery and Personal Commitment
+3. Post-Production Mastery and Informed Sensitivity

-The final output required rigorous quality control across all media types:
+Final delivery required rigorous quality control across all media types:

 Another behind the scenes photo while our producer Fatih Ugur was discussing details with the team leader of the project, Prof. Kültegin Ögel.